random-geek/MapEditr/Manual.md

 Usage: `replaceininv [--delete] [--deletemeta] [--nodes <nodes>] [--p1 x y z] [--p2 x y z] [--invert] <item> [new_item]`

-Replace or delete certain items in node inventories.
+Replace, delete, or modify items in certain node inventories.

 Arguments:

-- `item`: Name of item to replace/delete
+- `<item>`: Name of the item to replace/delete
-- `new_item`: Name of new item, if replacing items.
+- `[new_item]`: Name of the new item, if replacing items.
 - `--delete`: Delete items instead of replacing them.
-- `--deletemeta`: Delete metadata of items.
+- `--deletemeta`: Delete metadata of affected items.
 May be used with or without `new_item`, depending on whether items should also be replaced.
-- `--nodes`: Names of one or more nodes to replace in.
-If not specified, the item will be replaced in all node inventories.
+- `--nodes <nodes>`: Names of one or more nodes to modify inventories of.
+If not specified, items will be modified in any node with an inventory.
 - `--p1, --p2`: Area in which to modify node inventories.
-If not specified, items will be replaced in all node inventories.
+If not specified, items will be modified everywhere.
-- `--invert`: Only modify node inventories *outside* the given area.
+- `--invert`: Modify node inventories *outside* the given area.

 Examples:

 Replace all written books in chests with unwritten books, deleting metadata:

-`replaceininv default:book_written default:book --deletemeta --nodes
+`replaceininv default:book_written default:book --deletemeta --nodes default:chest default:chest_locked`
-default:chest default:chest_locked`

 ### replacenodes